Theory of

 —Again?

 "No, Sir!
-But I notice your eyes are glazed - have you been eating donuts?"
+But I notice your eyes are glazed – Have you been eating donuts?"

 —No wonder.
+Lost in history.

 —That's very possible.